chan34kelvin/CSC_675-Blog_Database/README.md

 # Search Queries

-Here is a list of search queries to test the database.
+The dataset is already inside the database ready to use, here is a list of search queries to test the database.

 - Finds the number of comments for all blogs.
 ```SELECT COUNT(*), A.bid FROM has_comments A, create_blog B WHERE A.bid= B.bid GROUP BY B.bid;```